Girl, 8, asphyxiated in Uptown home, mom attempted suicide, sources say

 Police said the girl was found unresponsive inside a home in the 4600 block of North Winthrop Avenue around 11 a.m.
 Wednesday.

-Police said a 38-year-old woman in the home was taken to Weiss Memorial Hospital in good condition.
+A 38-year-old woman in the home was taken to Weiss Memorial Hospital in good condition, according to police.

 for more features.